 MED: Talent placing hind limbs into dish, with medium container visible in frame

-CU: Tweezers being inserted between bones and tibia and femur are separated
+SCOPE: Tweezers being inserted between bones and tibia and femur are separated

 Remove the hip bones from the proximal femur, and the calcaneus bone [1] and the fibula from the tibia [2].

-CU: Hip bones being removed from femur
+SCOPE: Hip bones being removed from femur

-CU: Fibula and calcaneus bone being removed from tibia
+SCOPE: Fibula and calcaneus bone being removed from tibia

 Carefully nip and pull the soft tissue from the femurs and the tibia [1] and use a sterile, 1-milliliter pipette to transfer all four leg bones into the first well of a 24-well plate containing fresh dissection medium [2-TXT].

+SCOPE: Tissues being removed from femur

-CU: Tissues being removed
+SCOPE: Tissues being removed from tibia

 MED: Talent adding bone(s) to well Alternative: Place contralateral limbs in different wells